Transition metal formyl complex

 Structure of the formyl complex CpRe(PPh_{3})(NO)CHO.
 Selected distances: d_{HC-O} = 122.1, d_{HC-Re} = 205.5, d_{ON-Re} = 177.7 pm.

-In organometallic chemistry, a transition metal formyl complex is a metal complex containing one (usually) or more formyl (CHO) ligand.
+In organometallic chemistry, a transition metal formyl complex is a metal complex containing one or more formyl (CHO) ligands.
 A subset of transition metal acyl complexes, formyl complexes can be viewed as metalla-aldehydes.
 A representative example is (CO)_{5}ReCHO.
-The formyl is viewed as an X (pseudohalide) ligand.
 Metal formyls are proposed as intermediates in the hydrogenation of carbon monoxide, as occurs in the Fischer-Tropsch process.

 Structure and bonding

+The formyl is viewed as an X (pseudohalide) ligand.
 The MCHO group is planar.
 A C=O double bond is indicated by X-ray crystallography.
 A second resonance structure has a M=C double bond, with negative charge on oxygen.